RamakrishnaReddyPalle/asr_app_ram/README.md

 ## 📌 Overview

-We use the pretrained **`stt_hi_conformer_ctc_medium.nemo`** model from NVIDIA NeMo (v1.6.0), optimized through several ONNX configurations.
+I used the pretrained **`stt_hi_conformer_ctc_medium.nemo`** model from NVIDIA NeMo (v1.6.0), optimized through several ONNX configurations.
 The best-performing model is automatically selected and deployed via a FastAPI application.
 The project supports:

 - Inference optimization using ONNX Runtime
 - FastAPI-based deployment with Swagger docs